sean-olson/api-another-todo-service-in-php/README.md

 each script in your installed instance of MySQL.
 Make sure to execute the scripts in order.

     - `1_tbl_todo_items.sql` will create a database table, *tbl_todo_items* where the API stores the to-do items
-    - `2_vw_todo_items.sql` will create a database view, *vw_todo_ietms*  that provides a filtered view of the of the *tbl_todo_items* eliminating the deleted to-do items.
+    - `2_vw_todo_items.sql` will create a database view, *vw_todo_ietms*  that provides a filtered view of *tbl_todo_items*, eliminating deleted to-do items.

 3. Set the DB credentials in the `todo.ini` file.

-    Database connectivity and authentication requires the setting of three properties in the *todo.ini* file.
+    Database connectivity and authentication require setting three properties in the *todo.ini* file.
     ````
     db_name = 'db_todo'
     user_name =  'YOUR_USER_NAME_HERE'
     password = 'YOUR_PASSWORD_HERE'
    ````

-The file is located in the root of the project file.
+The file is located in the root of the project.
 For security reasons, it's expected that this file will sit in the same directory as Apache's `DocumentRoot` folder.
 If the relative location of the `todo.ini` changes in relationship to the code files, the relative path statement used to parse the file will need to be updated. (see the `getDbConnection()` method in `src/v1/controllers/db_controller.php`)